All You Need for Object Detection: From Pixels, Points, and Prompts to Next-Gen Fusion and Multimodal LLMs/VLMs in Autonomous Vehicles: Object Detection in Autonomous Vehicles

 From Table \ref{table: 2D_Kitti}, we provide an in-depth discussion of two selected models: AspectNet \cite{liang2022aspectnet} and SINet \cite{hu2018sinet}, which achieved the highest performance among all evaluated methods, and Gaussian YOLOv3 \cite{choi2019gaussian}, one of the most widely used models in the context of autonomous driving.
 AspectNet \cite{liang2022aspectnet} approaches object detection tasks uniquely with an anchor-free detection scheme.
 It sets itself apart from comparable models by adding a special head that predicts object aspect ratios.
-Rather than tackline classification and regression features separately, the network combines them before reaching the aspect module, which allows geometric details to play a role in both areas.
-This additional branch is designed with just a few convolutional layers, ensuring it does not slow inference time too much.
-Another notable change is how positive and negative training samples are defined: the criteria for matching are tweaked to tackle the class imbalance that can hurt performance in single-stage models.
+Rather than treating tackline classification and regression features separately, the network combines them before the aspect module, allowing geometric details to influence both.
+This additional branch is designed with only a few convolutional layers, ensuring it does not significantly slow inference time.
+Another notable change is how positive and negative training samples are defined: the criteria for matching are tweaked to address class imbalance, which can hurt performance in single-stage models.
 These architectural decisions enhance the detector's ability to recognize elongated or skewed objects, as the receptive field is shaped better to fit the actual geometry of the detected objects.